ibbles/LearningUnrealEngine/Third-party libraries.md

 Just like any module, each third-party library needs a `.Build.cs` file.
 For third-party libraries the `.Build.cs` file doesn't describe how to build the library but only how to integrate it with the modules built by UnrealBuildTool.
-The third-party library itself is built using whatever build system the library itself is using.
+The third-party library itself is built separately using whatever build system the library itself is using.
 Set the `Type` member variable to `ModuleType.External` to signal that it is an external library.
 UnrealBuildTool will perform no compilation for external libraries.
 Any preprocessor defines that the library needs can be added to `PublicDefinitions`.